jbcodeforce/aws-studies/docs/data/index.md

 ## [Relational Database Service - RDS](https://docs.aws.amazon.com/rds/index.html)

-Managed service for SQL based database (MariaDB, MySQL, PostgreSQL, SQL server, Oracle, Amazon Aurora).
-This is used for On Line Transaction Processing (OLTP).
-AWS maintains instance AMI, OS patching...
+Managed service for SQL based database (MariaDB, MySQL, PostgreSQL, SQL server, Oracle, Amazon Aurora), the only things customers do is to define their schema and optimize their queries, AWS manages scaling, HA, backups, software patching, server maintenance...
+RDS is used for On Line Transaction Processing (OLTP).

+* A DB instance provides a network address called an *endpoint*.
+* When deployed in own VPC, be sure to have at least two subnets, each in a separate Availability Zone.
+[See VPC and RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.html).
+Prefer installation in private subnet with no public IP address (avoid it at least).
+* It uses general purpose SSD (gp2, gp3), provisioned IOPS (io1) or magnetic storage (magnetic storages do not have consistent performance).
+[See instance storage](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html).
+Amazon RDS volumes are built using Amazon EBS volumes.
-* HA support with Primary, in-synch replication to secondary instance.
+* HA supported with Primary, in-synch replication to secondary instance.
 Read replicas can be used to scale reading operations and they are asynchronously replicated.
 Resources aren't replicated across AWS Regions unless you do so specifically.

 ![](./diagrams/rds-multi-AZ.drawio.svg){ width=600 }

 * Support multi AZs for Reliability Availability with automatic failover to standby, app uses one unique DNS name.
 Continuous backup and restore to specific point of time restore.
-* It uses gp2 or io1 EBS for persistence.

 * Transaction logs are backed-up every 5 minutes.
 Support user triggered snapshot.
 * Supports **Storage Auto Scaling** to increase storage dynamically with automatic detections of running out of free storage and scale it.
-(Free storage < 10%, low storeage last at least 5 minutes, 6 hours have passed since last notification)
+(Free storage < 10%, low storage last at least 5 minutes, 6 hours have passed since last notification)

-* Installed in private subnet in a VPC.
-No public IP address (avoid it at least).
-* For Oracle and MS SQL it is possible to setup a RDS custom. where you have access to OS and Database.
+* For Oracle and MS SQL it is possible to setup a RDS custom.
+Where you have access to OS and Database.

 From a solution architecture point of view:

 * **Operations**:  small downtime when failover happens.
-For maintenance, scaling with read replicas, updating underlying EC2 instance, or restore EBS, there will be manual interventions.
+For maintenance, scaling with read replicas, updating underlying EC2 instances, or restore EBS, there will be manual interventions.
 * **Security**: AWS is responsible for OS security, we are responsible for setting up KMS, security groups, IAM policies, authorizing user accesses to the DB, and enforcing SSL.
 * **Reliability**: Multi AZ feature helps to address reliability, with automatic failover to the standby instance in case of failures.
 * **Performance**: depends on EC2 instance type, EBS volume type, ability to add Read Replicas.
 Doesn’t auto-scale, adapt to workload manually.